Last Updated -

 About

-Cambricon Technologies Corporation Limited (中科寒武纪科技股份有限公司) is a Beijing-based fabless semiconductor company founded in March 2016 and listed on Shanghai’s STAR Market in July 2020 (688256).
-The company grew out of research work linked to the Institute of Computing Technology at the Chinese Academy of Sciences, bringing academic AI-processor design into commercial products for industry customers.
+Cambricon Technologies Corporation Limited (中科寒武纪科技股份有限公司) is a Beijing-based fabless semiconductor company founded in March 2016 and listed on Shanghai’s STAR Market on July 20, 2020 (688256).
+The company traces its origins to AI-processor research linked to the Institute of Computing Technology at the Chinese Academy of Sciences, and it set out to commercialize that work for enterprise and infrastructure customers.

-Cambricon develops AI processor chips and related systems for cloud servers, edge computing, and terminal devices.
-Its product offering spans cloud accelerator chips and boards, edge chips and modules, terminal processor IP, and a supporting software stack including NeuWare and MagicMind for model deployment and optimization.
-Cambricon describes its strategy as an “End + Cloud” approach that targets AI workloads across data centers and connected devices.
+Cambricon designs AI processor chips and related systems for cloud servers, edge computing, and terminal devices.
+Its portfolio spans cloud accelerator chips and boards, edge chips and modules, terminal processor IP, and a software stack for deployment and optimization that includes NeuWare and MagicMind.
+The company frames this as an “End + Cloud” strategy that targets AI workloads across data centers and connected devices.

 Cambricon